izivkov/GShockTimeServer/protocol.md

 # GShock GAB-2100 BLE protocol

 ## Overview
 Casio bluetooth watches protocol has not been published by the constructor.
-The following description come from experiment on the watch and analysis of the code of open source softwares dedicated to communicate with these watches :
+The following description comes from experiments on the watch and analysis of the code of open source softwares dedicated to communicate with these watches :
 * [Ivo Zivkov's GShock API](https://github.com/izivkov/GShockAPI)
 * [Ivo Zivkov's GShock time server](https://github.com/izivkov/GShockTimeServer)
 * [Gadgetbridge](https://codeberg.org/Freeyourgadget/Gadgetbridge)